Introduction to Construction Payroll

 Understanding the Construction Payroll Landscape

 There are many unique challenges faced by construction companies in payroll management.
-Every contractor who works on federally funded projects must follow the guidelines of the Davis Bacon Act and submit certified payroll reports.
-As well, contractors with a unionized workforce must adhere to the language in the collective bargaining agreement their union has negotiated and provide regular reports to union management.
-Contractors with projects in different states or cities must also apply different tax rules, and it goes without saying that tracking hours worked from multiple job sites is as necessary as the ability to link labor costs to job roles of work.
+Contractors who work on federally funded projects must follow the guidelines of the Davis Bacon Act and submit certified payroll reports.
+As well, contractors with a unionized workforce must adhere to the language in the collective bargaining agreement their union has negotiated.
+They must also provide regular reports to union management.
+Contractors with projects in different states or cities must also apply different tax rules for each project.
+It goes without saying that tracking hours worked from multiple job sites is as necessary as the ability to link labor costs to job roles of work.

 These unique payroll requirements require specialized solutions.
 Regular accounting software simply does not have the features you need to pay your team accurately.
 The good news is that construction payroll software can help streamline payroll processes and provide flexible reporting that will help union contractors plan better for their future.